 Over the past several years, housing prices have been quite stable in Edmonton.

 Compared to other major metropolitan cities in Canada, housing prices in Edmonton are quite affordable.
-In the fourth quarter of 2014, the average price for a detached bungalow in Edmonton was $386,000.
+In the fourth quarter of 2016, the average price for a single-family detached house in Edmonton was $431,500.

 Source: RBC Economics Research

 Edmonton’s rental vacancy rate continues to go up due to job losses and decreased migration in Alberta.

 According to Canadian Mortgage and Housing Corporation, Edmonton had an apartment vacancy rate of 7.1%, which is the highest rate in the past 20 years.
 Calgary has the second highest rate of 7.0% among all major metropolitan cities in Canada.
 The average rent for a two-bedroom apartment unit has decreased by 2.4% over 2016 to $1,229.